 As the change sponsor, I want a public commitment from the leadership team to support the change, so all employees feel some motivation to change their behaviors.

 All too often, people will agree to something during a meeting—especially in the presence of a boss or peers—only to quietly sabotage the effort by refusing to change their behaviors as required.
 At one client, I made the mistake of not nailing down commitments of specific behaviors from all the leaders in writing.
 One of them claimed he “would do what my boss tells me to do,” and then didn’t.
 He made a show of his team being Agile, such as putting a copy of the Agile Manifesto on his wall, yet it remained a traditional leader-directed workgroup.
 For reasons I still don’t understand, I couldn’t get his boss to force a change.
 I think the guy had something on him.
 (That’s a joke… mostly.)

 Beyond that, well-intended people can easily misremember earlier decisions or have differing perspectives on what was decided—hence the creation and approval of meeting minutes or notes in well-facilitated meetings.
 (In Scrum meetings these are primarily captured within user stories.)

 In this case, you are going to put into writing the agreements made by the leaders, in a public way, to make it easier for the sponsor to apply pressure if anyone begins to stray.
 Per the related agreements in US 6.1, you will draft an e-mail or memo (if some workers don’t have e-mail) with all of the agreements in that story, plus the Why Statement and project objectives.
 As described under that story, the top leader will send it out on behalf of the leadership team.
-He or she may choose to run it by the other leaders before sending.
+Hopefully the executive will choose to run it by the other leaders before sending.
 Regardless, the sponsor needs to apply as much pressure on the top leader as the sponsor can get away with until the message goes out.

 - Craft an e-mail or memo specifying the decision and including specific agreements.